microsoft/onefuzz/docs/how-to/fuzzing-dotnet-with-libfuzzer.md

   sudo apt-get install -y clang
   ```

 2. We need to build an application that uses `Fuzzer.LibFuzzer.Run` that calls our function `Func`.
-For this example, let's call this `wrapper`.
+For this example, let's call this [wrapper](../../src/integration-tests/libfuzzer-dotnet/wrapper/)

   The [wrapper/wrapper.csproj](../../src/integration-tests/libfuzzer-dotnet/wrapper/wrapper.csproj) project file uses SharpFuzz 1.6.1 and refers to our `problems` library locally.
   ```xml